MMLab-CU/CLUE/doc/source/formatting.rst

     :note: This is useful when you only want to customize the positional setting, instead of the format itself.

+In the library, we provide an example ``examples/ex_formatting.cpp``, which shows how one can utilize the formatting facilities to produce a nicely formatted table with heterogeneous columns.

 Formatters
 ------------